honehone12/token_object_X_token_object/README.md

 # token_object_x_token_object
-mudule for trading move token object with token object.
+module for trading token object with token object, written in move.
+designed as a component of object.